OpenVidu Meet Direct Link Tutorial#

 - The

-response with a success message.
-Otherwise, the error is handled by thehandleApiError
+200 OKresponse with a success message.
+Otherwise, the error is handled by thehandleApiErrorfunction.

 Frontend#

-: This HTML file is responsible for creating the user interface.
-It contains the list of created rooms, and a form to create a new room.styles.css
+app.js: This is the main JavaScript file for the sample application.
+It contains the logic for listing, creating, joining and deleting rooms.index.html: This HTML file is responsible for creating the user interface.
+It contains the list of created rooms, and a form to create a new room.styles.css: This file contains CSS classes that are used to style theindex.htmlpage.

 Listing rooms#